KingJA/LoadSir/README.md

 }
 ```
 * ###### Single Config
-if your want to build another specific LoadSir, you can set config like this.
+If your want to create another specific LoadSir, you can set config like this.

 ```java
 LoadSir loadSir = new LoadSir.Builder()